From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Preliminary

 \section{Preliminary}

 \paragraph{\textbf{Textual Graphs}} A textual graph is a graph in which nodes and edges are associated with textual attributes.
 Formally, it is defined as $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \{\mathbf{T}_v\}_{v\in \mathcal{V}}, \{\mathbf{T}_e\}_{e\in \mathcal{E}})$, where $\mathcal{V}$ and $\mathcal{E}$ represent the sets of nodes and edges, respectively.
-Here, $\mathbf{T}_v$ and $\mathbf{T}_e$ denote the textual attributes corresponding to each node and edge, which are usually represented by language descriptions. ~\footnote{In this work, we assume that the distance between two adjacent nodes is fixed at 1.
+Here, $\mathbf{T}_v$ and $\mathbf{T}_e$ denote the textual attributes corresponding to each node and edge, which are usually represented by natural language descriptions.\footnote{In this work, we assume that the distance between two adjacent nodes is fixed at 1.
 The study of weighted graphs, where edge distances may vary, is left for future work.}

-\paragraph{\textbf{Text Encoding via Language Models}} Language Models (LMs) have proven to be highly effective in encoding textual attributes in graphs, producing embeddings that capture rich semantic information.
-For a given textual attribute $T_i$ associated with a node or edge $i$, a LM encodes this attribute into an embedding vector as follows:
+\paragraph{\textbf{Text Encoding via Language Models}} Language Models (LMs) have proven to be highly effective at encoding textual attributes in graphs, producing embeddings that capture rich semantic information.
+For a given textual attribute $T_i$ associated with a node or edge $i$, an LM encodes this attribute into an embedding vector as follows: